Ride for $1 · Strand District stops · Cruise port access · Local food tours within walking distance

 Insider Tips That Make the Difference

-Parking Trick: Park near the Downtown Terminal or Seawall Garage, then use the trolley instead of moving your car throughout the day.
-You can take the trolley to the Seawall and catch a bus transfer to ride the Seawall route, though I parked by the terminal for the full loop experience.
+Parking Trick: Park near the Downtown Terminal, then use the trolley instead of moving your car throughout the day.
+You can ride to the Seawall and transfer to the rubber-tire route, though I parked by the terminal for the full loop experience.

 ◆ ❦ ◆